rachelcarmena/how-to-teach/to-be-a-happy-programmer/README.md

 Would you help me to complete it?

+REMEMBER:
-NOTE: Remember, don't look for [silver bullets](https://en.wikipedia.org/wiki/No_Silver_Bullet).
+* Don't look for [silver bullets](https://en.wikipedia.org/wiki/No_Silver_Bullet).
 They don't exist and you won't find your solutions written in a book.
-You must play with the cards = you must think.
-Don't forget common sense and pragmatism.
+* You must play with the cards = you must think.
+* Don't forget common sense and pragmatism.